-- 1. Through streets and pedestrian connections in OS, R, C, and E zones.
-In OS, R, C, and E zones, through streets and pedestrian connections are required where appropriate and practicable, taking the following into consideration: - a.
-Through streets should generally be provided no more than 530 feet apart, and pedestrian connections should generally be provided no more than 330 feet apart.
+- 1. Through streets and pedestrian connections in OS, R, C, E, CI, and IR Zones.
+In OS, R, C, E, CI, and IR zones, through streets and pedestrian connections are required where appropriate and practicable, taking the following into consideration: - Through streets should generally be provided no more than 530 feet apart, and pedestrian connections should generally be provided no more than 330 feet apart.
 Through street and pedestrian connections should generally be at least 200 feet apart; - b.
-Where the street pattern in the area immediately surrounding the site meets the spacing of subparagraph a., above, the existing street pattern should be extended onto the site; - c.
-Characteristics of the site, adjacent sites, and vicinity, such as:
+Where the street pattern in the area immediately surrounding the site meets the spacing of subparagraph a., above, the existing street pattern should be extended onto the site;